LewisAJones/sepkoski/README.md

 ## Overview

-`sepkoski` is a data R package of Sepkoski's fossil marine animal genera compendium (Sepkoski, 2002).
+`sepkoski` is a data R package of Sepkoski's fossil marine animal genera compendium (Sepkoski, 2002), ported from Shanan Peter's [online database](http://strata.geology.wisc.edu/jack/).

 The aim of `sepkoski` is to provide a light and easily-accessible solution to working with Sepkoski's compendium to support teaching exercises.
 The package provides access to: